Accreditation and Performance Data

 Pace University Facts and Figures / Census Reports can be found here.

-1 Year Retention rates for first-time, full-time, degree-seekers:
+1 Year Retention rates for first-time, full-time, degree-seekers (Data source OPAIR):

-6 Year Graduation rates for first-time, full-time, degree-seekers:
+6 Year Graduation rates for first-time, full-time, degree-seekers (Data source OPAIR):

-The School of Education has undertaken a longitudinal study of graduates’ contributions to P-12 students’ learning and development.
+The School of Education has undertaken a longitudinal study of graduates’ contributions to Birth-12 students’ learning and development.
 Partnering with school districts and our graduates, we track our program completers over the course of their first three years of teaching.
-Sources of data include observations of graduates’ lessons and evaluation of P-12 student learning gains using a pre- and post-assessment of instruction.
+Sources of data alumni surveys, focus groups, and evaluation of Birth-12 student learning gains using a pre- and post-assessment of instruction.

 CAEP Measure 6: Ability of completers to meet licensing (certification) and any additional state requirements